 PMT-09 format has been modified as of 5th July 2022.
 It shall cover both rule 87(13) and 87(14)-GSTIN of transferee on the same PAN.
 For this, a new table 4A will be inserted.

-PMT-09 comprises of minor and major heads.
-The taxpayer can mention the amount of tax which he wants to transfer from one head to another.
+Table 5 of PMT-09 addresses both minor and major heads.
+The taxpayer can mention the amount of tax that he wants to transfer from one head to another.
 The amount can be transferred from the head only if there is a balance available under that head at the time of transfer.
-A taxpayer can provide his GSTIN and fill the details in Table 5- Details of the amount to be transferred from one account head to another in Form GST PMT-09.
-Below is the format:
+A taxpayer can provide his GSTIN and fill in the details in Table 5- Details of the amount to be transferred from one account head to another in Form GST PMT-09.

 After filing in the details, a taxpayer can Verify the details and sign the same.